Roll Up Life Inc, a New Jersey Black-owned business is primed to secure a home delivery cannabis company license.

 “That educational aspect is gonna is to be an important wing of our company,” she said.

 There is certainly a great need for home delivery of cannabis, Osagie-Erese noted.
-The NJ Department of Health allowed for dispensaries to submit plans for home delivery earlier this year.
+The NJ Department of Health allowed dispensaries to submit plans for home delivery earlier this year.
 However, the companies have yet to do so.

 The Value of a Home Delivery Cannabis Business